 Sample collection: For investigate the expression of the β-defensin 3 gene, live specimens of Catla catla were carefully collected from the Narmada River near Bhopal, Madhya Pradesh.
 Expression Pattern of β-Defensin 3 found in the small Intestine of Catla catla fish Species.

-Bacterial Challenge: For the bacterial challenge, a culture of Staphylococcus aureus will be grown overnight at 28 °C in Luria-Bertani medium containing 3% NaCl under constant shaking.
+Bacterial Challenge: For the bacterial challenge, a culture of Staphylococcus aureus were grown overnight at 28 °C in Luria-Bertani medium containing 3% NaCl under constant shaking.
 During the injection process, fish will be intraperitoneally administered with 20 µL of Staphylococcus aureus at two concentrations, 100 mg/g and 50 mg/g per fish, while the control group will receive PBS injections.
 Following the challenge, all fish will be housed in a separate rectangular tank with fresh water.
 After 12 and 24 hours post-challenge, the fish will be euthanized, and the small intestines will be sampled for total RNA extraction.
 Three unchallenged fish will be maintained as controls throughout the study.
 This methodology will provide a comprehensive framework to analyze the gene expression pattern of β-defensin 3, shedding light on the immunological response of Catla catla fish species under bacterial infection.

 Care was taken to handle the fish with minimal stress, ensuring the quality of samples.
-Muscle tissue was immediately excised, frozen in liquid nitrogen, and stored individually at 20 °C to maintain the integrity of RNA for further analysis.
+Muscle tissue was immediately excised, frozen in liquid nitrogen, and stored individually at -20 °C to maintain the integrity of RNA for further analysis.

 RNA Extraction and cDNA Synthesis.
 Total RNA was extracted from the tissue samples using TRIZOL reagent, following the protocol established by Meng et al. (2010).
 The quality and quantity of the RNA were assessed using a Qubit RNA HS Assay Kit and spectrophotometric analysis.
 Additionally, RNA integrity was confirmed by observing the characteristic bands of 18S and 28S ribosomal RNA through agarose gel electrophoresis.
 To ensure the removal of genomic DNA, the RNA samples were treated with RNase-free DNase I.